 I wanted to share a more personal moment this week, which those of you who signed up for the latest webinar will have witnessed firsthand.
 For those of you who didn’t – shame on you.
-Because what started as a well-informed, expert-driven, research proven exploration into the many merits of journaling, fast unravelled into a demonstration of resilience in the face of adversity.
-It became a reminder that when things get tough, it’s far, far better to have friends beside you.
+Because what was a well-informed, expert-driven, research proven exploration into the merits (and there are many) of journaling, fast unravelled into a demonstration of resilience in the face of adversity and a reminder that when things get tough, it’s far, far better to have friends beside you.
 Even if they are sniggering uncontrollably.

 So when 10 a.m. rolled around, we weren’t exactly prepared.
 However, my British obsession with punctuality / nervous twitch kicked in, and the ‘Broadcast Live’ button was pressed.

 With hindsight, it probably would have been better to mention it to Trisha and Julia.
 Instead of our professionally approachable, competent smiling faces, viewers were greeted by the back of Trisha’s head and indignant tones berating the noisy birds outside her studio.
 Closely followed by her turning, noticing the ‘on air’ sign was lit and gamely attempting to pull it together.

 Turns out, schooling your expression is tricky when your co-presenters have erupted into sniggers at your expense, and all hopes of a respectful, articulate start have gone out of the window.